 Yes, it is possible to purchase a ticket to skip the lines at the Empire State Building.

-If you purchase your entry ticket in advance, then you can skip the lines for the ticket machines, which are found on the 2nd floor.
+If you purchase your entry ticket in advance, you can skip the line for the ticket machines on the 2nd floor.
 We highly recommend purchasing your ticket in advance so you don’t waste time in the ticket line.

-It’s also possible to purchase an express ticket like this (make sure you select the express option).
-This will let you take advantage of VIP entry, and go to the front of the security and elevator lines by using the express lanes.
+It’s also possible to purchase an Express ticket.
+This will let you take advantage of VIP entry and go to the front of the security and elevator lines by using the express lanes.

 What are the Opening Times for the Empire State Building?